open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 * your name, location/time zone, and OS (including version)
 * a short description of yourself (so your fellow virtual interns know who you are)

-You may use the "Preview" tab to have a primitive look of what your Markdown will looks like.
+You may use the "Preview" tab to have a primitive look of what your Markdown will look like.
 We recommend using at least 5 different types of Markdown elements so you can get an idea of how it works.
+Avoid using HTML as the purpose of Markdown is to make pages easy to write and read.
 Try to be as creative as possible.
 Some good examples of profiles are: [Profile 1](profiles/Loshma93.md) links, [Profile 2](profiles/i5o.md) picture, [Profile 3](profiles/paulbert.md) lists

 If you need to edit your file again, click the pencil icon to edit (as shown below).